No-Country/c14-01-m-node-react/README.md

 ### 👉🏻 Task List ✅

 - Development of the view through dynamic components with Javascript and React.
-- Adding style with Material UI components, tables and elements.
+- Adding style with React-Bootstrap components, tables and elements.
+- Managing central state with Redux.
 - Creating the linked routes of the page using React Router.
 - Visual and attractive animations added with Boostrap.
 - Deployed on Vercel.